GaryMatthews/ESP32-CAM_OV2460_testing/README.md

 the code was example and supplied by ESP32/Arduino, change those followings for the test,

+load source code, Arduino/IDE/Example/ESP32/CameraWebServer,

+change the soruce code before compiling,
-select Camera, #define CAMERA_MODEL_AI_THINKER
+* select Camera, #define CAMERA_MODEL_AI_THINKER
-changed SSID & password, connect to local WIFI
+* changed SSID & password, connect to local WIFI
-static IP address, 192.168.1.201
+* add code for static IP address, 192.168.1.201

 ### Result,
 UXGA 1600x1200 frame rate is real slow, about 8 seconds for frame update sometime, perhaps WIFI stack or setting not optimized.